kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 We can prepare our job script, maybe compile some sources, sort out data and when everything is finished submit our job to the queue (and wait).

 There are different job schedulers around, the most commonly found is [Slurm](https://www.schedmd.com/).
-The _workload manager_ itself is [open source](https://github.com/SchedMD/slurm), the company SchedMD® _distributes and maintains the canonical version of Slurm as well as providing Slurm support, development, training, installation, and configuration_[^2].
+The _workload manager_ itself is [open source](https://github.com/SchedMD/slurm), the company SchedMD®
+> distributes and maintains the canonical version of Slurm as well as providing Slurm support, development, training, installation, and configuration[^2].

-## Testsetup
+## Test setup
-If you do this class at home or at another time you can still use a test setup.
+If you look through this notes at home or at another time you can still use a test setup.
-E.g. use the excellent docker-compose setup of [Giocanni Torres](https://github.com/giovtorres) that you can find [here](https://github.com/giovtorres/slurm-docker-cluster).
+E.g. use the excellent [docker-compose](https://docs.docker.com/compose/) setup of [Giocanni Torres](https://github.com/giovtorres), that you can find on [github](https://github.com/giovtorres/slurm-docker-cluster).

 In order to have (almost) the same setup as for the live session, please clone the fork (`ulg` branch).
 ```bash